Frequently asked questions for Iratus: Lord of the Dead

 Who are you — the developers?

 Iratus is being developed by Unfrozen, a studio based in St. Petersburg, Russia.
-We work under the auspices of Megagroup.ru Company, which is the most noticeable web-development company in Russia.
-At different times, members of our team were involved in variety of game projects for different platforms.
+We work under the auspices of Megagroup.ru Company, which is a high profile web-development company in Russia.
+At different times, members of our team were involved in a variety of game projects for different platforms.
 The studio’s founders worked in Gamedev and game journalism for over 15 years.
 Our first project — Iratus, was successfully published on Steam and GOG, and now we’re working on the DLC.

 Are you in touch with Redhook Studio?